|

 really moving memorial service, in the middle of the scrub, as it should

-their wives or partners, simply forming a rough circle so that we can all
+with their wives or partners, simply forming a rough circle so that we can

-hear the various speakers, blokes wearing bits and pieces of old uniforms,
+all hear the various speakers, blokes wearing bits and pieces of old

-gongs once more proudly pinned to their left breast, the solemnity of the
+uniforms, gongs once more proudly pinned to their left breast, the

-date remembered by all, blokes showing emotion quite freely, no longer
+solemnity of the date remembered by all, blokes showing emotion quite

-being embarrassed to do so, you know that you have come to a special
+freely, no longer being embarrassed to do so, you know that you have come

 Last